Dictionary » Verbs » Wane – Meaning, Definition, Synonyms and Antonyms

 Wane – Meaning, Definition, Synonyms and Antonyms

-The word ‘Wane’ (Verb) describes the process of gradually decreasing in strength, size, intensity, or importance.
-It often refers to the moon’s phases, diminishing influence, or weakening emotions.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Wane’ correctly in sentences.
+The word ‘Wane’ (verb) means to gradually decrease in strength, size, intensity, or importance.
+It’s commonly used for natural cycles (like the moon) and also for less measurable things such as influence, emotions, popularity, or interest.
+In this updated guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Wane’ correctly in sentences.

 Wane Explained in Depth